davidtchiu/davidtchiu.github.io/teaching/cs161/hwk2.clock/index.md

 #### Instructions

 - **Instance Variables:** What do all clocks need to remember about themselves?
 Well, your clocks for this project need to store the hour, minute, and whether it is am/pm.
-(You can ignore seconds.)
+(You can ignore seconds for this homework.)
 For the am/pm indicator, I would use a `boolean` data type to store an instance variable called `pm`.

 - **Define a constructor:** The Clock constructor should be written to accept the hour, minute, and a boolean indicating whether the clock should be read as am or pm.
 Take the caller's inputs and store them in the corresponding instance variables.
 If you need a refresher on how to do this, check out Lab 2 (Triangle), or go to your class notes on Circle and TicketMachine.